 In addition to the faculty-staff newsletter, a wide array of other campus resources is available to assist members of the campus community in sharing information about their events and activities:

 Some university events and activities open to the general public may be of interest beyond the boundaries of campus.
 Local and regional newspapers and radio and television coverage often can help spread the news about your events and activities.
-The University News Services team is available to help.
+The communications team is available to help.
 It is important to keep in mind that WCU is located in a largely weekly print media market, meaning advance notification is vital.
-University News Services must be informed about your event or activity a minimum of two weeks in advance – sooner whenever possible.
+The communications team must be informed about your event or activity a minimum of two weeks in advance – sooner whenever possible.
 Please use the link below to submit a story for consideration for news release.

 The WCU campus features numerous venues where digital signage (screens mounted on walls in campus buildings) can be used to promote programs, events and more.
 Digital signage should be viewed much like a billboard: messaging should be short and imagery should have a clear focal point.
 A Power Point template for digital signage is available on WCU's Brand website.

-University Marketing will assist with the design of digital signage to promote academic
+University Communications and Marketing will assist with the design of digital signage

-programs.
-Requests for signage designed to promote campus events should be submitted
+to promote academic programs.
+Requests for signage designed to promote campus events

 Submit a Design Request